micycle1/PGS/README.md

 The library is split into a handful of classes as detailed below.

 ## Contour
-Methods to produce shape contour lines.
+Methods to produce a variety of geometric contour lines within shapes.
 ### Medial Axis
 <img src="resources/contour/medialAxis.png" alt="" width="50%"/>